NeilWJames/simple-taxonomy-refreshed/docs/example.md

 These show the number of non-blank lines processed, together with the number of terms created (if any).

 As the same screen (and data) is returned to the user, clicking the Import button again shows a slightly different message.
-The same number of items have been processed, but nothing has added.
+The same number of items have been processed, but nothing has added as terms aleadt exist with those names.

 ![Update messages](../images/Imp2nd.png)